ahloytan/dbs-techtrek/README.md

 3. Launch the project using `npm run dev`

 ## Backend
+1. Launch Docker Desktop and start up all images (if it's not already running)
-1. Ensure that you have a `.env` file with all the credentials in the root folder
+2. Ensure that you have a `.env` file with all the credentials in the root folder
-2. Launch WAMP/MAMP
-3. Load the `.sql` script located in `backend/sql_scripts`
-4. Open command prompt, type in `cd backend`
-5. If this is your first time setting up the project, type `npm i`
-6. You will need an `.env` file that contains the following variables
 ```
 CHATGPT_API=""
 BARD_COOKIE=""
 TELEGRAM_BOT_TOKEN=""
 FE_ENDPOINT=""
-SECRET=""
-DB_HOST=""
-DB_USERNAME=""
-DB_PASSWORD=""
-DB_DATABASE=""
-DB_PORT=
+SUPABASE_URL=""
+SUPABASE_ANON_KEY=""
 ```
+3. Load the `.sql` script located in `backend/sql_scripts`
+4. Open command prompt, type in `cd backend`
+5. If this is your first time setting up the project, type `npm i`
-8. Launch the project using `npm run start`
+6. Launch the project using `npm run start`

 ## Deployment
 1. If you have not set up the deployment projects, head over to Vercel and create 2 repository on your own (1 for the frontend, another for the backend)